star-twinking/star-twinking.github.io/_posts/2021-10-07-Pytorch how and when to use Module, Sequential, ModuleList and ModuleDict.md

+---
+layout: post
+title: Pytorch: how and when to use **Module, Sequential, ModuleList and ModuleDict**
+categories: [Pytorch]
+description: some word here
+keywords: keyword1, keyword2

+---

 # Pytorch: how and when to use **Module, Sequential, ModuleList and ModuleDict**

 ### Effective way to share, reuse and break down the complexity of your models